episode6/mockspresso/README.md

 ```

 ##### (2) mockspresso-quick
 For quick usage in a new project, where you don't want to worry too much about getting all the right dependencies, we offer the `mockspresso-quick` module.
-This module includes all of mockspresso's built-in plugins (with their external dependencies being optional), and exposes them via a single, simple api.
+This module includes all of mockspresso's built-in plugins (with their external dependencies being optional), and exposes them via a single, simple api extension.

 ```groovy
 dependencies {